GauravChauhan1998/MyntraClone-HTML-CSS-/README.md

 - **HTML5** - for the page structure
 - **CSS3** - for styling
   - Flexbox for layout
+  - Used Icons from Google Icons and Font Awesome

 ## 📱 Responsive Design